Geek-Room-Plaksha/GitHub-workshop/README.md

 # GitHub-workshop
-Repository for the Git GitHub workshop by GeekRoom karuto with a don
+Repository for the Git GitHub workshop by GeekRoom\n karuto with a don